DRY CREEK (WARM SPRINGS DAM) ECOSYSTEM RESTORATION

 ISSUES AND OTHER INFORMATION

-- The Sonoma County Water Agency (Sonoma Water) is the Non-Federal Sponsor (NFS).
+- The Sonoma County Water Agency (SCWA) is the Non-Federal Sponsor.

 - A Biological Opinion (BO), issued by the National Marine Fisheries Service, mandates that SCWA and USACE perform various Reasonable and Prudent Measures to save threatened and endangered salmonid species.
 Implementation of this ecosystem restoration project will help comply with these BO requirements.

 - Construction will be competed in three subphases and each subphase is scheduled for two construction seasons.
-The first subphase of construction is scheduled to occur in 2021-2022.
+The first subphase of construction is planned for 2021-2022.

 - 2nd District, Rep. Jared Huffman